/Directory/Michigan/

 MISSION:

-THE EAST GRAND RAPIDS SCHOOLS FOUNDATION ENRICHES THE EDUCATIONAL EXPERIENCE OF STUDENTS BY FUNDING EXCELLENCE IN TEACHING AND LEARNING THAT REQUIRES FINANCIAL SUPPORT BEYOND THAT OF THE EAST GRAND RAPIDS PUBLIC SCHOOLS.
+THE EAST GRAND RAPIDS SCHOOLS FOUNDATION ENRICHES THE EXPERIENCE OF ALL STUDENTS BY INVESTING IN PROGRAMS AND EDUCATIONAL ENHANCEMENTS THAT SUPPORT THE WHOLE CHILD.

 Eileen Devries Family Foundation